 - Initiate termination of the On-Demand instances identified in Step 1

-In order to get around this problem – we have introduced an optional feature to backup map-outputs to AWS S3 when performing rebalancing.
-If we detect that a node is holding map-output for some jobs, and that these jobs have finished shuffling data (i.e. the map-output is likely not to be required in future), then we can backup the map-output to S3 and remove the node safely.
-If in case the map-output is required in future, Reducers are redirected to the backed-up copy on S3.
-If this feature is enabled, long running jobs can no longer obstruct rebalancing.
+In order to get around this problem – we have introduced an optional feature to backup map outputs to AWS S3 when performing rebalancing.
+If we detect that a node is holding map-output for some jobs and that these jobs have finished shuffling data (i.e. the map-output is likely not to be required in the future), then we can back up the map output to S3 and remove the node safely.
+If in case the map-output is required in the future, Reducers are redirected to the backed-up copy on S3.
+If this feature is enabled, long-running jobs can no longer obstruct rebalancing.

 Managing rebalancing frequency

 Over the normal course of a cluster’s lifetime, the On-Demand to Spot instance ratio can get skewed for two reasons:

 - We were unable to provision Spot instances during upscaling, or

 - We terminated more Spot instances than On-Demand instances when downscaling.